There’s plenty to take in when sightseeing on Hvar! Here’s some of the top sights in the island’s main towns.

 Next to the harbour, you will see St Stephen’s Square (Trg sv.
 Stjepan), the largest piazza in Dalmatia and the main town square.
 At the top end is St Stephen’s Cathedral (Katedrala sv.
 Stjepana), built in the 16th and 17th centuries, with its impressive bell tower – look for the differences in each level of the tower.

 Just next to St Stephen’s Square on the left-hand side (if facing it), you will see Renaissance-style loggia and its clock tower, now both part of the 5-star Palace Elizabeth Hotel, although often used by the people of Hvar for various gatherings.

 Almost opposite the loggia, on the right-hand side of the beginning of St Stephan’s Square is the Arsenal, built between 1579 and 1611, and from 1612 home to a theatre on the first floor.
 This was Croatia’s first theatre, and one of the first community theatres in Europe.

 Further around Hvar’s promenade (if walking in a southerly direction) you will get to the Franciscan Monastery.
 Containing a large and impressive painting of the Last Supper, most of the monastery was built between 1461 and 1471.

 Above Hvar Town (visible from sea level) is the impressive fortress Fortica or Spanjola.
 Built in the 16th century, it was added to by the Austrians in the 19th century.
 Walk up Hvar’s steps to a winding path and you’ll reach the fort’s entrance.
-Entry costs 25 Kuna, but it is well worth it for the stunning views – don’t forget your camera.
+It is well worth a visit for the stunning views – don’t forget your camera.
 There’s also a little gift shop here, and a cafe (open in summer), plus a seashell exhibit.